 Michael is clerked primarily by Lee Johnson, Clare Sabido, Jennifer Pooler and Emma Bell.

-Michael is co-author of Medical Treatment: Decisions and the Law, 3rd and 4th edition.
+Michael is co-author of Medical Treatment: Decisions and the Law, 4th edition.

 Experience & expertise

 Michael has significant experience of injury claims of all complexions, and is often engaged where personal injury and clinical negligence claims co-exist.
 He is increasingly engaged in mental health clinical negligence claims, and jury and Article 2 Inquests, arising from deaths in nursing homes and deaths in secure psychiatric facilities or prisons.
-The Legal 500 note that he is ‘Silk material’, ranking him as a leading junior in the field of Inquests & Inquiries.
+The Legal 500 note that he is ‘Silk material’, ranking him as a leading junior in the fields of Inquests & Inquiries and Clinical Negligence.

 cases & work of note